arwinneil/vscode-lolcode/README.md

 ## How to use this extension?

 Install and open Visual Studio Code.
-Press Ctrl+Shift+X or Cmd+Shift+X to open the Extensions pane.
+Press ```Ctrl+Shift+X``` to open the Extensions pane.
 Find and install the LOLCODE extension.
 You can also install the extension from the Marketplace.

-Open any .lol or .lols  file in VS Code.
+Open any .lol or .lols  file in VS Code or press ```Ctrl+K M``` and select Lolcode.
 ## Release Notes
 ### 1.0.0
 - Initial Release